Girls Who Drive.

 Just seeing it laid out like this already makes it feel more doable, right?

 The good news is that these milestones are pretty universal.
-No matter where you live, the process almost always follows this same general order.
+Regardless of where you live, the process almost always follows this same general order.

-That said, the details of each step — things like age requirements, waiting periods, and test formats — can vary depending on your country or state.
+That said, the details of each step — things like age requirements, waiting periods, and test formats — can vary depending on your location.

 Because of that, it’s always a good idea to double-check the specifics by contacting your local department that issues driver’s licenses and by asking friends or family who’ve recently gone through the process.